 With all your obligations, remember not to be too hard on yourself.
 Taking the occasional step back is important to avoid burning out or getting frustrated.
 Go for a walk, play with your kids, do some yoga, or take a drive – anything that will allow you to clear your mind and relax.
 A good rule of thumb is to take a 10 to 15-minute break for very hour you study.

 South College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award degrees at the doctoral, educational specialist, master’s, baccalaureate, and associate levels.
 Various programs at South College have also received program specific accreditation.
 Our campuses offer plenty of spaces for you to relax and get in some productive study time.
-Schedule a tour of one of our five locations to visit the resource center/library, computer labs, classrooms, and other facilities.
+Schedule a tour of one of our seven locations to visit the resource center/library, computer labs, classrooms, and other facilities.

 Note: This post was originally published on 11/25/15.
 It has been updated with new content.